will-henney/muse-hii-regions/notebooks/ngc346-orig/01-02-yet-more-line-ratios.md

 Q2 = alphaB_He_plus * L_heii / (e4686 * pn_e_units) / Omega_over_4pi
 Q2
 ```

+This is a bit higher than what we got last time, which is due including the effects of foreground extinction.

 ## Alternative route to density from Balmer lines